 The Tree Preservation Ordinance was enacted to preserve and expand upon existing tree coverage throughout Alhambra.
 Preserving California native and mature trees as a significant aesthetic ecological resource and to create favorable conditions for the preservation and propagation of plant heritage for the benefit of the current and future residents of the City.

-Below is a full list of California Native Trees that property owners and developers are encourage to plant if removing a tree or developing a property.
+View a full list of California Native Trees (PDF) that property owners and developers are encouraged to plant if removing a tree or developing a property.

 You can apply for a Tree Removal Permit on our online portal (see below).
 A separate Tree Removal Permit is not required if you are applying for a Planning Entitlement (i.e.: Planned Development Permit, Conditional Use Permit, Specific Plan, etc.) If applying for a Tree Removal Permit, your neighbors within 300-feet of the property will be noticed of your intent to remove a tree.
 Once staff has reviewed your application, submitted materials, and completed the noticing process, a final decision will be rendered.
 An application is not required for trimming or pruning trees so as long as the trim or prune does not kill or damage the tree.
 Click on the application requirements handout below to get a full list of items required to submit for your Tree Removal Permit.